Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Numerical Experiments

-While $\text{L-BFGS}_{250}$ + DDPM yields a drastic improvement compared to DDPM alone, we observe several limitations of our method under noisy conditions. $\text{L-BFGS}_{250}$ + DDPM becomes less accurate at reconstructing the overall shape of the image and displays inconsistency when reconstructing the interior features.
+While $\text{L-BFGS}_{250}$ + DDPM yields drastic improvements compared to DDPM alone, we observe several limitations of our method under noisy conditions. $\text{L-BFGS}_{250}$ + DDPM becomes less accurate at reconstructing the overall shape of the image and displays inconsistency when reconstructing the interior features.
 In particular, the method fails to capture interior artifacts of the media when it is present and/or hallucinates them when they are not there.
-This is exemplified by the small blue circle in the interior of the media in Rows 2 and 3 of Figure~\ref{fig:sl_noise_results_full}.
+This is exemplified by the small blue circle in the interior of the media in Rows 2 and 3 of Figures~\ref{fig:sl_noise_results_full} and~\ref{fig:sl_noise_5pct_results_full}.
 This is likely due to the increased variance in the posterior distribution caused by the noise introduced into the measurements.
 In the noiseless case as highlighted in Figure~\ref{fig:sl_results_full}, we are able to accurately reconstruct these circles as well as obtain the correct overall shape of the media.

-To inspect the degradation in sample quality, we consider the ground truth displayed in Row 3 of Figure~\ref{fig:sl_noise_results_full}.
-We display six samples from $\text{L-BFGS}_{150}$ + DDPM in the noiseless measurement setting and six samples from $\text{L-BFGS}_{250}$ + DDPM with noisy measurement data in Figures~\ref{fig:sl_clean_DDPM} and~\ref{fig:sl_noise_DDPM} respectively.
-In the noiseless setting, $\text{L-BFGS}_{150}$ + DDPM correctly reconstructs the shape of the ground truth in all samples and captures the interior circle in five out of six examples.
-However, under noisy measurements, $\text{L-BFGS}_{250}$ + DDPM can still learn the shapes of the two interior ellipses but fails to learn the shape of the overall media in almost all of the displayed samples.
-In addition to this, we note that $\text{L-BFGS}_{250}$ + DDPM can only capture the interior circle once out of the six displayed samples.
+To inspect the degradation in sample quality, we consider the ground truth displayed in Row 3 of Figures~\ref{fig:sl_noise_results_full} and~\ref{fig:sl_noise_5pct_results_full}.
+We display five samples each from $\text{L-BFGS}_{150}$ + DDPM in the noiseless measurement setting and by $\text{L-BFGS}_{250}$ + DDPM with 1\% and 5\% noisy measurement data in Figure~\ref{fig:sl_noise_DDPM_comp}.

+In the noiseless setting, $\text{L-BFGS}_{150}$ + DDPM correctly reconstructs the shape of the ground truth in all samples and captures the interior circle in four out of five examples.
+However, under 1\% measurement noise, $\text{L-BFGS}_{250}$ + DDPM can still learn the shapes of the two interior ellipses but fails to learn the shape of the overall media in almost all of the displayed samples.
+In addition to this, we note that $\text{L-BFGS}_{250}$ + DDPM only captures the interior circle in two out of the give displayed samples in Figure~\ref{fig:sl_noise_DDPM_comp}.
+When the measurement is corrupted with 5\% noise, we observe that in addition to the failure to capture the shape of the media, $\text{L-BFGS}_{250}$ + DDPM fails to learn the orientation of the media, as evidenced by Samples 3 and 5 of Figure~\ref{fig:sl_noise_DDPM_comp}.
+We believe this is a manifestation of the severe illposedness of EIT.